nicomiguelino/dotfiles/README.md

 ## Syncing

-Just run `./copy.sh` in your terminal (for Linux and macOS users) to update this repo.
+Just run `./copy.sh` in your terminal (for Linux and macOS users) to update the configs in this repo.